Shalini-2209/Shalini-2209/README.md

 Get to know me:

 - 📖 Aspiring and enthusiastic towards learning and implementing.
-- 🔭 I’m currently working on React Project.
+- 🔭 I’m currently working on React Native Project.
 - 🌱 I’m currently learning Data Structures.
 - 📫 How to reach me: ... ahana298@gmail.com